-The Museum is now open for the season
+The Museum is now closed and re-opens for the season on 1st April 2020.

 The Tenterden Museum is housed in a two storey weather boarded building, one of the last representatives in Tenterden of a type of industrial building common in the area in the latter part of the 19th century.